-While Royal Holloway keeps all the information made available under review, courses and the availability of individual modules, especially optional modules are necessarily subject to change at any time, and you are therefore advised to seek confirmation of any factors which might affect your decision to follow a specific course.
+While Royal Holloway keeps all the information made available under review, courses and the availability of individual module units, especially optional module units are necessarily subject to change at any time, and you are therefore advised to seek confirmation of any factors which might affect your decision to follow a specific course.
 In turn, Royal Holloway will inform you as soon as is practicable of any significant changes which might affect your studies.